gtranchedone/NFYU/README.md

  extensible to any other service.
 To do that, you can create and use a new class comforming to the WeatherDataSource protocol.

+The project intentionally has some design trade-offs due to time constraints as it would in a real-life project.
+For example, the SettingsViewController has lots of room for improvement.

 ## Project Setup

 This project comes with a shared OpenWeatherMap API Key stored in the